-Like countless athletes before him, Jarvis Jones — a member of University of South Carolina’s football team during the 2009 season — sustained a spinal injury called a “stinger” (neck sprain) that concerned fans, commentators and fellow players alike.
+Like many athletes before him, Jarvis Jones — a member of University of Southern California’s football team during the 2009 season — sustained a nerve injury in the neck called a “stinger” that concerned fans, commentators and fellow players.
 While receiving treatment for the injury, Jones was informed that he had a spine condition called cervical spinal stenosis.
-This left many people wondering, “What is spinal stenosis and does the condition affect only athletes?”
+News of this left many people wondering what spinal stenosis is and whether it only affects athletes.

 Spinal stenosis explained

-Spinal stenosis is characterized by a narrowing of the spinal canal.
-The condition is sometimes congenital (present at birth), but most commonly occurs because of degenerative changes caused by the natural aging process or, in Jones’ case, excessive wear and tear.
+Spinal stenosis is characterized by a narrowing of the spinal canal or other nerve pathways in the spinal column.
+The condition is sometimes present at birth, but most commonly occurs because of degenerative changes caused by the natural aging process or, in Jones’ case, excessive wear and tear.

-Over time, everyone’s spine will break down: facet joints that connect vertebrae become arthritic, discs that provide cushioning dehydrate, and ligaments that aid in flexion and extension calcify.
-These degenerative changes can cause portions of the spine to move out of alignment, inflame or become otherwise damaged, and subsequently protrude into the spinal canal.
-Performing activities that require excessive bending, twisting or lifting, or subject the neck or back to repeated impact, can exacerbate the degenerative changes that affect the spine, sometimes causing younger individuals like Jones to experience degenerative spine conditions such as spinal stenosis.
+Over time, everyone’s spine will break down to some degree: facet joints that connect vertebrae become arthritic, discs that provide cushioning dehydrate and ligaments that aid in flexion and extension calcify.
+These degenerative changes can cause portions of the spine to move out of alignment, inflame or become otherwise damaged and subsequently protrude into the spinal canal.
+Performing activities that require excessive bending, twisting or lifting, or subject the neck or back to repeated impact, can accelerate or worsen the degenerative changes that affect the spine, sometimes causing younger people like Jones to experience degenerative spine conditions such as spinal stenosis.

 Symptoms of spinal stenosis

-Jones was diagnosed with stenosis of the cervical (neck) region of the spine, specifically at the fourth and fifth vertebrae (C4 and C5).
+Jones was diagnosed with stenosis of the cervical (upper) region of the spine, specifically at the fourth and fifth vertebrae, labeled C4 and C5.
 The symptoms of spinal stenosis — numbness, tingling, muscle weakness and pain — travel along the length of the affected spinal nerve or nerve root, causing discomfort in seemingly unrelated areas of the body.

 In Jones’ case, the nerves that originate at C4 and C5 send sensory and motor signals to the shoulder, which explains why Jones experienced shoulder numbness during the 2009 season.
 As you can imagine, players who are experiencing the symptoms of spinal stenosis find it incredibly difficult, if not impossible, to play the game.
 Jones found relief from the symptoms of spinal stenosis, allowing him to return to the field and eventually play in the National Football League.